Rishthegreat/Notes/School/Vietnam War.md

 ---

 ## Background
-### French IndoChina War 1946 - 1954
+### First IndoChina War 1946 - 1954
 - This was a very wealthy colony for the french
+- Japanese had taken over this colonies during WW2
-- The vietnamese did not want to be ruled by the French
+- The Vietnamese did not want to be ruled by the French
+- Vietnam declares independence after WW2, France fights to regain control
+	- France does not want to loose control
+	- Vietnamese Nationalist vs the French
 -
+- Ho Chi Minh
+	- He looked up to Woodrow Wilson